dhelonious/mastodon-snap/README.md

 > Tip: Use the redirect operator to save the debug report to a file, e.g. `mastodon-server.debug-report > debug-report.txt`.

+## Debug file

+If the snap cannot be installed or updated successfully, a debug mode can be enabled to display additional information during snap hooks.
+To do this, create the file `~/snap/mastodon-server/common/debug`.

+> Note: Use `mkdir -p ~/snap/mastodon-server/common` to create the directory if it does not exist.

 ## My postgres database has stopped working, how can I recover my data?

 If your postgres database has stopped working, for example due to a failed upgrade, first backup the postgres data dir `/var/snap/mastodon-server/current/postgres/data/` and the password file `/var/snap/mastodon-server/common/secrets/postgres`.

 Check the log file at `/var/snap/mastodon-server/current/logs/postgres/postgres.log`.
 The log message may contain instructions on how to fix the problem.

 If you are unable to solve the problem, or the problem cannot be solved due to the read-only file system of the snap, try the `snap revert` command to revert to the previous revision.
 If reverting does not work or is not possible, try `snap remove` and reinstall the snap.
 You should also make a backup of the media in `/var/snap/mastodon-server/common/media/` if you have not already done so using `mastodon-server.export`.
 After installation, the postgres database should be initialized and working.
 Stop the snap with `snap stop mastodon-server` and replace the data dir, password file and media dir with your backups and change the permissions and ownership of the postgres data dir:

     chown -R snap_daemon:root /var/snap/mastodon-server/current/postgres/data/
     find /var/snap/mastodon-server/current/postgres/data/ -type f -exec chmod 600 {} \;